-Our Business Economics classes call broadly into two categories: Finance and Strategy.
+Our Business Economics courses call broadly into two categories: Finance and Strategy.
 Below we describe some illustrative classes.
 Our classes are tailor-made by our faculty, given their expertise and students’ interests.
 This means that our classes are truly unique, but also that they vary year-to-year, depending on the available faculty.

 Finance